tcooperFL/lograte/README.md

 file as the only argument.
 If you pass a path to a folder, every file found in a recursive walk into that folder will be analyzed, and the results summarized.
 The optional regex is used to filter the file names when a folder name is given.
-Only those files with a full pathname matching the regex will be included in the analysis.
+Only those non-zip files with a full pathname matching the regex will be included in the analysis.

 ## Examples